 The Digesters receive wastewater sludge that has gone full cycle through the treatment process, high in nitrogen, phosphorus, and potassium.
 This sludge is removed (aka wasted) from the treatment process to be ultimately disposed of at an approved landfill.
 The UTSD Treatment facility uses Aerobic Digesters to further break down the organics within the sludge and produce a less beneficial product.
 These Digesters have a capacity of 476,000 gallons collectively and are identical in construction to the Aeration Basins.
 The water is separated from the sludge by a Centrifuge System where the water is returned to the headworks and remaining solids are hauled away to a land application, as per the 503 Regulations.

 The laboratory is equipped for all analyses as required for operation, regulated by the EPA and the Colorado Department of Public Health and Environment.
 Operational control tests are run on a daily basis as well as testing at specified periods for ph, fecal coliforms, chlorine residual, suspended solids, volatile solids, biochemical oxygen demand, nitrogen ammonia, phosphorus, nitrates, and alkalinity.

 Planning for the Future

 The District must focus on the future and plan accordingly to face the changes in regulations, technology, and equipment life span.
-Federal and State regulations will change possibly becoming stricter, such as Regulation 85 and Regulation 31.
+Federal and State regulations will change possibly becoming stricter, such as Regulation 31.
 The technology of wastewater continues to improve allowing better process control and return on investment.